Iron Creek Falls

 Martha Falls

-Of course, several of the parks trails also contain beautiful examples as well, including the wonderful Spray Park trail, home to the huge Spray Falls as well as a number of other smaller waterfalls dropping from alpine heights.
+Of course, several of the park’s trails also contain beautiful examples, including the wonderful Spray Park Trail, home to the huge Spray Falls as well as a number of other smaller waterfalls dropping from alpine heights.
 Nearby, on the Green Lake Trail, hikers encounter Ranger Falls, a 172-foot tiered horsetail waterfall halfway up the climb.

 Ranger Falls